 Step 1: The Initial Telephone Call

 Everything starts with a phone call.
 When you contact Briars Homecare, you will speak directly with a member of our care coordination team — not a call centre.
 We will ask a few gentle questions about the person who needs support, what kind of help they are looking for, and when they would like care to start.
+This is also your chance to ask us anything.
+There are no silly questions.

 Step 2: The Free Home Assessment

 Before any care begins, one of our senior care coordinators will visit the home to carry out a free, no-obligation assessment.
-This usually takes around an hour and covers:
+This usually takes around an hour and covers the person's current level of independence and daily routine, their personal preferences, any health conditions or medications, and what the family's involvement will be.
+The assessment is a conversation, not an interrogation — we listen far more than we talk.

 Step 3: The Care Plan